-The Descendants Project is our effort to find, interview, and photograph living relatives of the Indigenous Peoples whom Edward S. Curtis photographed have powerful voices to be heard – messages of survival, strength, and resistance.
-Their stories tell of paths that celebrate their Native heritage and cultures.
-The Descendants Project™ highlights these stories in their voices, linking the past, present, and future.
+The Descendants Project is our effort to find, interview, and photograph living relatives of the Indigenous Peoples photographed by Edward S. Curtis.
+These men and women have powerful voices to be heard – messages of resistance, survival, and power.
+We amplify these stories in their voices, linking the past, present, and future.

-Meet The Descendants
+Meet Some of The Descendants

 We will share their voices by publishing one or more books about the Descendants and by organizing exhibits at tribal centers, libraries, museums, and art galleries.
 Sign up for our email notices to learn when and where Descendants events will happen.